-NEW PARKING LOCATION: Please park cars in the circle by the Mansion.
+ON-SITE PARKING LOCATION: If you park on-site, please park cars in the circle by the Mansion.
 Do not park on Chamounix Drive or on the side alley to the left of the Carriage house.
 Park on the grass and off the road.
 Either on the infield or perimeter of the circle within view of the TV cameras.
 Look out for rocks, ditches, and soft spots.
 We don't want your car to get stuck.

-We believe that Chamounix is a generally safe place that is convenient and comfortable, but there have been instances of petty theft in the area.
-Do not leave valuables in your car.
+We recomment Valet Parking.
+Although we do believe that Chamounix is a generally safe place that is convenient and comfortable, but there have been instances of petty theft in the area.
+If you park on-site, do not leave valuables in your car.
 There should be nothing visible that might tempt thieves.
 If you must leave clothes and minor gear someplace during the event, it would be best to leave these inside the Mansion but please don't leave anything of great value.
 Thank you for your understanding.

 There are other free on-street parking alternatives a short distance away, including along W Ford Rd, that may be a safer alternative.
 Several commercial parking garages are also nearby.
 The Hilton City Ave garage is an off-street, fenced lot nearby and costs only $13 per day.

 Suggested parking locations for the start/finish are public places, with theft and vandalism a real possibility, especially in cities.
 Park during the event at your own risk.
 Please do not leave valuables in your car during the ride.

 Riders are advised to make sleeping arrangements at or near the start/finish.
 Please don't try to drive a long distance before or after a tough brevet.
 Multiple options are available.